 During the pandemic, while people are sticking a little closer to home and being more strict about who they are seeing, it’ll be a bit tougher to schedule some times for your child to see classmates or peers.

-If you’re running into issues with in-person options, consider virtual play date options or maybe reach out to other parents about starting a pandemic pod.
+If you’re running into issues with in-person options, consider virtual play date options.

 Disagreements will happen

 And what if your son or daughter gets into a spat with his new buddy while they’re at the park or during a play date?
 “It’s OK for children to have conflicts,” says Warner, who recalls her son getting into a lengthy argument with his friend during a get-together.

 “My first reaction was to step in, but it’s better to give the children some time to see if they can resolve it on their own.”

 If your child is constantly getting into disagreements with a certain friend in particular, you should point out to her that she might need to make new friends.
 For the most part, however, you should expect at least a little friction every once in awhile, even between friends.

 “I still remember some of the advice that my parents gave me when I was nervous about making friends when I started middle school,” Warner recalls.
 “They told me to ‘smile at other people, tell them my name and, if they seemed interested in talking, to follow up with them and then to follow their cues.
 If they didn’t seem to want to be friends, don’t take it personally.'”

 Her parents pointed out that sometimes when people are shy or insecure, they might rebuff your efforts at friendship.
 When it comes to how to help kids make friends, it’s key to explain the importance of patience.

 “Sometimes nervousness can seem like unfriendliness when it’s not,” she says.
 “They should also remember that they’re probably not going to make a best buddy the first day.”
 In other words, friendship takes time.